 As shown in TABLE V, the information fusion results based on the proposed RFA and Euclidean distance achieves the best monotonicity, tendency, and score (0.6473, 0.8937, and 1.5408), which respectively achieve 11.32%, 0.12%, and 4.54% improvement compared to the best existing method (RA-Euclidean), achieve 61.82%, 3.16%, and 9.17% improvement compared to the worst existing method (ICA-Euclidean).
-In general, with 3 different distance functions, the proposed RFA all achieves the better results compared with the other 5 methods.
+In general, with 3 different distance functions, the proposed RFA all achieves better results compared with the other 5 methods.

-To sum up, the above-mentioned results demonstrate the superiority on robust information fusion of our proposed RFA, which brings about the better robustness and completeness for information fusion by applying the novel sequential fusion layer.
-In addition, RA, the recurrent encoder-decoder architecture published in recent years, obtains the slightly inferior but quite satisfied results (No.2 performance among the 6 methods), which also confirms the potential of the type of recurrent methods on information fusion.
+To sum up, the above-mentioned results demonstrate the superiority on robust information fusion of our proposed RFA, which brings about better robustness and completeness for information fusion by applying the novel sequential fusion layer.
+In addition, RA, the recurrent encoder-decoder architecture published in recent years, obtains slightly inferior but quite satisfied results (No.2 performance among the 6 methods), which also confirms the potential of the type of recurrent methods on information fusion.

 B. Evaluation of proposed risk assessment framework using the UAV’s real flight dataset